PAHdb/AmesPAHdbPythonSuite/docs/api.rst

 API
 ===

-The suite currently consists of 13 IDL object classes and two helper programs.
-The main interface to the database is provided by the *AmesPAHdbIDLSuite*-object, which will parse the dowloaded XML-file utilizing IDL's AmesPAHXMLParser-object.
-The available PAH data is divided into four parts, each handled by its own object class and providing its own functionality.
+The main interface to the database is provided by the *AmesPAHdb* instance, which will parse the dowloaded XML-file utilizing a *XMLParser* instance.
+The available PAH data is divided into four parts, each handled by its own class and providing its own functionality.

-1. The Species-object, holds the PAH molecular properties,
+1. The *Species* class, which deals with the PAH molecular properties,
-2. The Transitions-object, holds the fundamental vibrational transitions,
+2. The *Transitions* class, which deals with the fundamental vibrational transitions,
-3. The Laboratory_Spectrum-object holds the raw laboratory spectrum, and
+3. The *Laboratory* class, which deals with the raw laboratory spectrum, and
-4. The Geometry-objects, holds the geometrical data.
+4. The *Geometry* class, which deals with the geometrical data.

-The *AmesPAHdbIDLSuite*-object will return one of these object classes upon request.
-In addition, the *AmesPAHdbIDLSuite*\ \_Transitions-object returns object classes upon convolving, co-adding and fitting spectra; an *AmesPAHdbIDLSuite*\ \_Spectrum-,
+The *AmesPAHdb* instance will return one of these class instances upon request.
+In addition, the *Transitions* instance returns class instances upon convolving, co-adding and fitting spectra; a *Spectrum*, *Coadded* and *Fitted* or *MCFitted* instance, respectively.
+The *Observation* class can handle some commonly used astronomical data formats.
-*AmesPAHdbIDLSuite*\ \_Coadded_Spectrum- and
-*AmesPAHdbIDLSuite*\ \_Fitted_Spectrum-object, respectively.
-The *AmesPAHdbIDLSuite*\ \_Observation-object can handle some commonly used astronomical data formats.
-The *AmesPAHdbIDLSuite*\ \_Browser-object is a graphical user interface to the database that can be used to browse its contents.
-Lastly, the IDL_Object-object is a class used to inherit from in IDL versions before 8.0, allowing operator overloaded classes to still compile on these earlier versions.

 The application programming interface (API) and its use is described in turn.